gsilver321/gsilver321/README.md

 ### Hi! 👋

-My name is Gabe Silverstein, and I'm a student at the University of Virginia majoring in computer science with an engineering business minor.
+My name is Gabe Silverstein, and I'm a student at the University of Virginia majoring in computer science with minors in engineering business and data science.
 I enjoy learning about computer science and expanding my software development techniques.

 More facts about me:
 - ⚡ I do competitive programming (ICPC) in Java